IsaacTunney/IsaacTunney.github.io/_pages/research.md

 ## Phase 3: Spike-Equipped Friction Shock Absorbers and Reverse Thrust to Land on Steep Iceberg and Glacier Slopes
 In Phase 3 of my PhD research, I focused on designing specialized spiked feet to enable drones to land on steep ice surfaces, such as glaciers and icebergs.
 Once again, friction-based shock absorbers proved essential for dampening impact energy and maintaining constant contact between the spikes and the ice, preventing rebounds.
 Reverse thrust was also critical, as it provided the necessary pressure to keep the spikes engaged during the drone's post-impact sliding and braking.
 The spikes were designed to be retractable (inspired from cats!) so the drone can land facing either upward or downward.
 The proposed solution enabled successful landings on 24 icebergs and glaciers in Iceland during a two-week field trial.

-The demo video is coming soon!
+The official demo video is coming soon!

 <div style="display: flex; gap: 10px; margin-bottom: 10px;">
   <img src="../images/droneOnIceberg3.png" alt="Drone landed on iceberg" style="width: 48%; border: 0.5px solid black;">